-During the year-ended December 31, 2011, 52,417 Common Shares were issued pursuant to the exercise of options and as at the date of this Information Circular there were a total of 3,000 options outstanding, representing 0.02% of the Company's currently outstanding Common Shares.
+During the year-ended December 31, 2012, 30,667 Common Shares were issued pursuant to the exercise of options.

-No stock options were granted in 2011.
+No stock options were granted in 2012.
 The Company does not plan to grant further stock options and has not granted options since 2002.
 Accordingly, option grants are not currently considered as part of the determination of compensation for Named Executive Officers.